Generalized Hamming weights of additive codes and geometric counterparts: Blocking sets

 Let $\pi$ be a plane not containing $P$.
 The image of $\pi$ in the factor geometry through $P$ contains one line in each of the lines spreads, so that $\pi$ contains $q$ lines from $\cL$. \end{proof}

-For $q=2$ the corresponding blocking set has size $52$, which is indeed the minimum size for a double blocking set as verified by a small ILP computation, see Lemma~\ref{lemma_special_ilp_1}. {In Lemma~\ref{lemma_bs_lb_1} we give a lower bound, which shows that $|B|\geq q^5+q^3+q^2+q$, so that Lemma~\ref{lemma_q_fold_blocking_set_lines_vs_planes} can be improved by at most $q^3-q$.} \begin{lemma} In $\PG(4,q)$ there exists a $(q+1)$-fold blocking set w.r.t.\ planes consisting of $\qbin{4}{1}{q}+(q+1)q^2(q^2+1)$ (pairwise different) lines. \end{lemma} \begin{proof} Let $P$ be an arbitrary point in $\PG(4,q)$ and $\cP_1,\dots,\cP_{q+1}$ be sets of $q^2+1$ planes containing point $P$ each forming a partial line parallelism in the factor geometry through $P$.
-With this consider the set of lines $\cL$ consisting of all $q^2(q+1)\left(q^2+1\right)$ lines contained in one of the planes of the $\cP_i$ that do not contain $P$ and the $\qbin{4}{1}{q}$ lines that contain $P$.
+For $q=2$ the corresponding blocking set has size $52$, which is indeed the minimum size for a double blocking set as verified by a small ILP computation, see Lemma~\ref{lemma_special_ilp_1}. {In Lemma~\ref{lemma_bs_lb_1} we give a lower bound, which shows that $|B|\geq q^5+q^3+q^2+q$, so that Lemma~\ref{lemma_q_fold_blocking_set_lines_vs_planes} can be improved by at most $q^3-q$.} \begin{lemma} In $\PG(4,q)$ there exists a $(q+1)$-fold blocking set w.r.t.\ planes consisting of $\qbin{4}{1}{q}+(q+1)q^2(q^2+1)$ (pairwise different) lines. \end{lemma} \begin{proof} Let $P$ be an arbitrary point in $\PG(4,q)$ and $\cP_1,\dots,\cP_{q+1}$ be sets of $q^2+1$ planes containing $P$, with the extra property that each forms a partial line parallelism in the factor geometry through $P$.
+With this, consider the set of lines $\cL$ consisting of all $q^2(q+1)\left(q^2+1\right)$ lines contained in one of the planes of the $\cP_i$ that do not contain $P$ and the $\qbin{4}{1}{q}$ lines that contain $P$.
 Denote the corresponding set of $\qbin{4}{1}{q}+(q+1)q^2(q^2+1)$ lines by $\cL$.

 Let $\pi$ be an arbitrary plane that contains $P$.
 The $q+1$ lines in $\pi$ that contain point $P$ are all contained in $\cL$.

 Let $\pi'$ be a plane not containing $P$.
 The image of $\pi'$ in the factor geometry through $P$ contains one line in each of the lines spreads, so that $\pi'$ contains $q+1$ lines from $\cL$. \end{proof}